 But regardless of the victim’s size and age, the Siberian Huskies are indeed dangerous breeds according to the bite fatality statistics in America.
 Though when properly trained and socialized, these dogs can still be lovable and playful dog companions for any home.

 5. English Mastiff

-It is extremely important for Mastiffs to receive socialization training early on.
-It’s the only way they can learn to read normal behaviors of “the good guys.”
+The Mastiff is naturally aloof with strangers.
+So, it’s very important for Mastiffs to receive socialization training early on.
+According to trainers, it’s the only way they can learn to read normal behaviors of “the good guys.”

-This type of mindset in the Mastiff may lead to unusual shyness and aggression with people.
-Both behaviors can be dangerous with a dog breed of this size.
-In fact, they stand at roughly 36 inches and can weigh up to 230 pounds.
-In other words, they can do a lot of damage.
+This type of “mindset” in the Mastiff often leads to unusual shyness and aggression with people.
+Both of which, are behaviors that can be dangerous with a dog of this size.
+Weighing up to 230 pounds, they can do a lot of damage.

 If they want to attack, they will do it with relative ease.
 And if you are an owner looking to keep a Mastiff, you’ll have a lot of responsibility training this strong-willed dog.